Impact Of Growing Up In The Foster Care System On Mental Health

 Understanding the mental health of foster children and teens may help foster parents, social workers, and former foster children understand how to reduce these risks and find support.

 “Foster care” is an umbrella term in some respects, as it can describe significantly different dynamics for each child and family.
-Often, foster care entails a situation in which a child is cared for by someone who is not their birth provider.
+Often, foster care entails a situation in which a child is cared for by someone who is not their birth or family provider.
 The foster parent might be a single individual, a married couple, or a family with other children.
 It could include relatives or a stranger.

 Foster parents or caregivers are the people who offer their home, resources, and support to a child in need.
 They might also be referred to as foster families.
 These individuals, couples, or families provide basic needs for the child while extending safety, belonging, and love during their time together.
 Children in foster care may have experienced trauma at a young age, and foster carers often take classes to prepare themselves for these topics.